Skip to main content

 "If you think about the issues of nationalism, climate change, threats to humanitarian aid—a lot of the things that are foremost on our minds these days are affecting not only the U.S. They really are very global.
 And at the same time as they’re global threats and interests, the forms they take and the abilities to address them differ a lot across different regions and across different peoples and places."

-Proposals that engage two or more programs are eligible for larger awards of up to $25,000.
+Proposals that engage with two or more geographical regions are eligible for larger awards of up to $25,000.

 Eligibility

-Note: The Einaudi Center will not accept proposals from previous awardees whose projects are still in progress or recipients who failed to submit a final report by the deadline stated in the award letter.
+Tenured and tenure-track Cornell faculty in all colleges and schools are eligible to apply as individuals or teams.
+The Einaudi Center will not accept proposals from past awardees who failed to submit the required final report by the deadline stated in the award letter.

-All funds must be used within one year of the award date.
+• All funds must be used within one year of the award date.

-Proposal Evaluation
+Evaluation

 All successful proposals will meet these criteria.
 The proposal: